johnroper100/dropplets/README.md

 - [Chevrons](https://github.com/bishless/chevrons) by Daniel Bishop

 ## Updating Dropplets
-Eventually, we will be implementing auto-updates for the Dropplets platform, but until then, just replace everything but your **posts** directory and **config-settings.php** when we release a new version of Dropplets.
+Eventually, we will be implementing auto-updates for the Dropplets platform, but until then, just replace everything but your **posts** directory and **config-settings.php** and rename your **.htaccess** file to let it rebuild when we release a new version of Dropplets.

 ## Changelog